spartusch/legacy-website/README.markdown

 Other features of the build system:

 * Detects which XML files were changed since the last upload and processes only those files
-* Acronyms are detected and "explained" using <abbr>-tags automatically
+* Acronyms are detected and "explained" using < abbr > tags automatically
 * Common strings are specified centrally

-Important files
+Important Files
 ---------------

 * FindModified.pm - Perl module to find modified files